10 Free Conflict Resolution Worksheets for Couples

 Step 2: Explore underlying concerns.

 Ask the group what Peter’s concerns might be.
-Peter might say: “The prices are reasonable, and the dealership is close by, so it will be easy to take care of maintenance and repairs.
+Peter might say something like, “The prices at Ford are reasonable, and the dealership is close by, so it will be easy to take care of maintenance and repairs.“

-Stress that both sides need to explore their underlying concerns, and ask then for what Mary’s might be.
-Mary might say: “I don’t want to have to keep taking the car back to the shop; I want as much room as we can get for passengers for our kids and their friends.
+Meanwhile, Mary might say, “I don’t want to have to keep taking the car back to the shop, and I want as much room as we can get for passengers for our kids and their friends.“

-Go with the information generated by the group.
-Peter and Mary might say: “Let’s get a Consumer’s Report guide to cars so we have full information on repair rates, roominess, and prices.
+Plan of action: “Let’s get a Consumer Reports guide to cars so we have full information on repair rates, roominess, and prices.
 Let’s also find out which dealers have repair facilities near us.
+Then we can make a decision together.“

 Now, invite one couple in front of the group to try the “waltz” sequence.
-Use the situation of a couple deciding where to go for dinner.
+Use the situation of a couple deciding where to go for dinner or deciding where to go on vacation this summer.

 Make one list of all of their concerns and a list of three possible solutions: one partner’s idea with modifications, the other partner’s idea with modifications, and at least one new solution (possible final solution).